AviatrixSystems/Docs/HowTos/config_CheckPointAzure.rst

 Launch a private instance in the Spoke VPC (i.e. PROD Spoke VPC) and start ping packets from the private instance towards Internet (e.g 8.8.8.8) to verify the egress function.
 The ICMP traffic should go through, and get inspected on firewall.

 .. important::
-    Egress Inspection inserts a default route (0.0.0.0/0) towards Transit GW to send the Internet traffic towards firewall to get inspected.
-Azure's System Default Route pointing towards Internet will be Invalid and overwritten by User-defined default route inserted by the Controller which may cause workload/VM's no longer reachable if they are in wrong subnet.
-Create a jumphost using GW-Public subnet or a new subnet to access private instance using private IP address.
+    The Egress Inspection is only applicable to all VNets that deploys non public facing applications.
+If you have any Spoke VNet that has public facing web services, you should not enable Egress Inspection.
+This is because Egress Inspection inserts a default route (0.0.0.0/0) towards Transit GW to send the Internet traffic towards firewall to get inspected.
+Azure's System Default Route pointing towards Internet will be overwritten by User-defined default route inserted by the Controller.

 |cp_view_traffic_log_vpc_to_internet|